 Memorial Day marks the official start of summer for most Minnesotans.
-This is when school lets out, road construction comes out in force, and for me, it’s the start of the Minnesota Road Trip season.
-Ok, so I take trips in the spring, fall, and winter too.
+This is when school lets out, road construction comes out in force, and for me, it’s the start of the Minnesota Road Trip Season.
+Ok, I take trips in the Spring, Fall, and Winter too.
 But Summer Road Trips in Minnesota is where it all started.
 I’ve put together a list of 28 different ways to make sure you get the most out of your summer vacation.
-If you are looking for a Day Trip to take, or full-fledged weekend road trips from Minneapolis to start off your adventure.
+If you are looking for a Day Trip to take, or full-fledged weekend road trips from Minneapolis, here are some ideas to start off your adventure.
 These are only thing that can do during Summer.

 28 Minnesota Road Trip Ideas

 Zoos are always a great way to spend a summer day.
 But this time, skip the big cities zoos and take a day trip to the Pine Grove Zoo in Little Falls or Hemker Park Zoo in Freeport.
 Both are smaller, family-owned operations that depend on your support.
 They offer opportunities to meet the animal with special encounters.

 Amusement parks are a no-brainer.
 The bigger parks like Valley Fair has extended the season past the Memorial Day to Labor Day norm, but the rest is just open for this limited-time season.
 Visit Big Kahuna Fun Park in Spicer, Casey’s Amusement Park in Alexandria, Paul Bunyan Land and Pirates Cove both in Brainerd, or Wild Mountain Waterpark in Taylors Falls.

 Have a need for speed?
 Get your fill at Brainerd International Raceway.
 The raceway features top thrill drag races and all kinds of other events through the summer season.
 I took a trip up here before, and it’s a whole different world.
 Don’t forget to check out the pits!